Kent City Completes Season Sweep of Morley Standwood to Win District Final

 In the district semi-final, Kent City managed to get solid looks, but continually failed to turn those chances into points.
 Friday night looked very similar.
 The Eagles were able to work the ball through their offense and get open shots, but continued their cold streak and allowed the Mohawks to stick around until the final seconds ticked away.

 Both games proved Kent City can win even when its shots aren’t falling.
-They can win games on the defensive end and that is something they will once again need to do to advance this coming Tuesday.
+The Eagles can win games on the defensive end when needed and that is something they will once again need to do to advance this coming Tuesday.

 The #3 ranked Kent City Eagles advance to the round of 32 to face #1 ranked and defending state champion, Pewamo-Westphalia.
 The matchup marks the third consecutive year the two squads will face off in a post season contest with each year coming a round earlier than the last (2018 – round of 8, 2019 – round of 16, 2020 – round of 32).
 The teams will meet this Tuesday at Morley Stanwood High School.